 If you are interested in studying more than one scientific subject to an advanced level and want the opportunity spend a year studying in another country, our Natural Sciences Study Abroad programme is ideal.
 The course allows you to combine up to three different subjects, while your year abroad allows you to experience a different culture and society at one of our partner universities.
 As you progress through the course you can maintain a breadth of study or choose to become more specialised.
 Either way, our Natural Sciences MSci degree is designed to challenge the brightest students who are highly motivated and prepared to apply themselves across multiple boundaries.
-You can choose pathways from nine subject areas that can be combined together to create a purpose built degree programme.
+You can choose pathways from ten subject areas that can be combined together to create a purpose built degree programme.
 The science subjects are:

-Additionally, each pathway within these nine subject areas includes a wide selection of modules to choose from.
+Additionally, each pathway within these ten subject areas includes a wide selection of modules to choose from.
 This breadth of possibilities makes it difficult to summarise what the three year programme will look like, but the experience will be unique and tailored to your needs and goals.

 In the first year, all students begin with three pathways.
 You must choose two science pathways, and a third that can either be another science topic or you can select from elsewhere across the University, including a range of humanities and social sciences.
 You will be taught by academic staff who are leaders in their field, gaining a comprehensive understanding of your chosen subjects.
 You will also develop important skills and technical knowledge specific to each discipline, as well as interdisciplinary skills, such as data handling, analysis and evaluation, plus laboratory, IT and specialist software skills.